codahale/veil/docs/design.md

 signer's private key.
 The receiver (or `A` in possession of the receiver's private key) cannot forge signatures for new messages.
 Therefore, `veil.sres` provides authenticity in the multi-user insider setting.

+Because `veil.sres` is only ever used to encrypt unique messages, the use of a deterministic signature scheme is not vulnerable to fault injection attacks.

 ### Limited Deniability Of Headers